schrotie/shadow-query/README.md

 # More

-`nodeArray` can do it bit more, chunked rendering for example.
+`childArray` can do it bit more, chunked rendering for example.
 For this and a few more helpers/features please refer to the API reference.